DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ## Bringing the MCP server into your AI tool

-AI development tools typically support MCP through a CLI command or a JSON configuration file.
-In both cases the core step is registering the server URL:
+Every tool below reaches the same MCP endpoint through a different door: type a CLI flag into one, paste a JSON block into the next.
+Register it once per tool, and the connection carries over to every Diagram project you open there:

 ~~~
 https://docs.dhtmlx.com/mcp